Have you ever felt the weight of previous generations on your shoulders?

 It's not your imagination.

-Not only did you inherit your father's height or your mother's temper, but the experiences of your parents, grandparents and other ancestors were passed down to you, deeply embedded in your cells.
+You not only inherited your father's height or your mother's temper, but the experiences of your parents, grandparents and other ancestors were passed down to you, deeply embedded in your cells.

-And no family lineage is without trauma---whether a war experience, an illness, an untimely death, physical or sexual abuse, or addiction.
+And every family lineage includes trauma---whether a war experience, an illness, an untimely death, physical or sexual abuse, or addiction.

 Often, these traumatic experiences were never acknowledged or resolved.
 But, their imprints remain in your body, mind and spirit.